-Our team of dedicated marine scientists continues on toward the ultimate goal of assessing the global conservation status of 20,000 marine species.
-Over the past six years, we have emerged as a key contributor to world marine conservation, and have been called upon to engage in direct conservation effort at global policy levels, as well as to enhance organizational and institutional capacity for marine conservation effort.
+Since its inception, the MBU has emerged as a key contributor to world marine conservation, and has been called upon to engage in direct conservation effort at global policy levels, as well as to enhance organizational and institutional capacity for marine conservation effort.